 Why are my almond flour pancakes falling apart?

-For almond flour to incorporate with the other ingredients, it requires more of a binder; if the pancakes are falling apart, you may have forgotten or omitted the eggs.
-If you’re making a vegan version of this pancake recipe, I encourage you to include nut butter or make homemade flax or chia seed paste.
+For almond flour to incorporate with the other ingredients, it requires more of a binder.
+If your pancakes are falling apart, you may have forgotten or left out the eggs.

 Is almond flour and almond meal the same?